 Involvement of team members in decision-making, setting goals and identifying of benefit breed sense of ownership, which can easily translate into enthusiasm for the change.

 There is always a new technology, regulation, best practice or process that you need to adopt to remain competitive.
 And at times to overcome resistance to some of these changes you need to realign your resources with the needs they present.
 That might mean hiring new skill, buying new software or hardware.
 It might also mean increasing a budgetary allocation to the department undergoing change.

 It feeds into resistance if you don’t facilitate your team with the right resources to implement change.
 In particular, you may need to equip them with new skills and it is only when that is not feasible that you should hire new skills.

 #5 – Create a Visual OD Strategic Plan

 Last but not least, you should present your organisational development plan in a format that is easy to understand and accessible to every team member.
 Remember, this is the plan to which they will be going back to for guidance and inspiration.
 Indeed, it is supposed to function as the roadmap.
 In this regard, visual representations tend to be the most effective.
 That is because the information is easier to digest than when it is in a text form

-Some of the components of your plan should include the definition goals, context, core principles, and purposes of your organisational development.
+Some of the components of your plan should include the defined goals, context, core principles, and purposes of your organisational development.
 You can review this presentation for more guidance on this task.

 You may also need to read The 5 Main Influencing Styles that Will Help You to Get More of What You Want.
 It will help you to convince your team to stand behind an organisational development plan.